My 14 Days With Ubuntu

 Minimum Requirements

 Ubuntu and its derivatives can run on extremely modest computer systems.
 Ubuntu works great on a system with a minimum of a 500mhz processor and 192 MB of RAM…Specifications that even the six-year antique Windows XP might choke on, and Vista desires triple the one’s specs even to get close to running at any appreciable pace.
 Xubuntu is a fundamental running gadget capable of doing all the foremost laptop features, but the most effective calls for a 166mhz processor and 48MB of RAM!
-That’s a laptop that was bought inside the early ’90s!!
+That’s a laptop that was bought in the early ’90s!!

 Available Applications